dhawalpanchal1997/Call-Center-Data-Analysis/README.md

 * **Data Connectivity:**  Capable of connecting to various data sources (e.g., Excel, CSV, databases) and importing data into Power BI.
 * **Report Design and Layout:**  Focused on creating user-friendly and visually appealing dashboards with clear navigation and intuitive layouts.

-**Data Source:**

-* The data for this project is sourced from [**Specify the data source, e.g., a sample dataset, a simulated dataset, or a real call center database.
-If it's a sample or simulated dataset, mention that.**]

 **Potential Enhancements:**

 * **Real-time Data Integration:**  Implement real-time data streaming to provide up-to-the-minute insights into call center performance.